openwisp/openwisp-network-topology/docs/user/integrations.rst

         },
     }

-If you are enabling this integration on a pre-existing system, use the :ref:`create_device_nodes <network_topology_create_device_nodes>` management command to create the relationship between devices and nodes.
+If you are enabling this integration on a preexisting system, use the :ref:`create_device_nodes <network_topology_create_device_nodes>` management command to create the relationship between devices and nodes.